karstensuhre/comics/README.md

 *Comics* is a [shiny](https://shiny.rstudio.com) interface to the *The Molecular Human* and provides a visualization of over 34,000 associations between over 8,700 multiomics traits and disease endpoints.

-The underlying networks are derived from 18 technically diverse deep molecular phenotyping (omics-)platforms analyzing urine, blood, and saliva samples from up to 374 participants of the multi-ethnic diabetes case-control study QMDiab.
+The underlying networks are derived from 18 technically diverse deep molecular phenotyping (omics-)platforms analyzing urine, blood, and saliva samples from up to 374 participants of the multi-ethnic diabetes case-control study [QMDiab](https://academic.oup.com/jcem/article/99/3/E479/2537128).

 The links between the multiomics traits include partial correlations between traits from the same platform (GGMs), mutual best hits for pairwise all-against-all correlations between platforms, genome-wide, epigenome-wide and transcriptome-wide multiomics and disease associations, and associations with QMDiab clinical endpoints.

 Details of the *comics* server and its underlying multiomics networks can be found on the [*comics* homepage](http://www.metabolomix.com/comics/).

 ## Running comics via a web server
-A comics web server is available at [shinyapps.io](https://www.shinyapps.io/) following this link: http://comics.metabolomix.com.
+A comics web server is available following this link: http://comics.metabolomix.com.

 ## Running comics locally using docker
 You need to download and install docker as described [here](https://www.docker.com/get-started/).